executehouse/Limpopo-Connect/IMPLEMENTATION_COMPLETE.md

-# 🎉 Implementation Complete - Limpopo Connect Security & Feature Fixes
+# Role-Based Experience & Journey Integration - Implementation Complete

+## 🎉 Implementation Summary

+The Role-Based Experience & Journey Integration for Limpopo Connect has been **successfully completed**.
+This comprehensive implementation establishes a secure, scalable, and user-friendly role-based system with four distinct user roles and complete access control.

 **All Critical Issues Resolved and Production-Ready**